Meera Vijayann

-Meera Vijayann is a journalist covering gender-based violence and social entrepreneurship.
+Meera Vijayann is an American-Indian journalist covering gender-based violence and social entrepreneurship.
 She holds the position of communications manager and co-coordinator at Ashoka, Arlington, Virginia and youth ambassador for India with Youth to End Social Violence in Conflict.

 Career

 Meera used digital media in creative ways to empower, aware and educate young people about the issues of sexual violence.
 Her articles and blog posts have appeared in media outlets including Forbes, The Guardian, The Deccan Herald, The Huffington Post, CNN, IBN LIVE, Open Democracy and The New Indian Express.
 She wrote "I Don't Want To Be Just A Survivor: Moving On From An Acid Attack" in which she talks about the attitude of society towards acid attack victims.
 "Empowering Indian Dads To End Gender Inequality At Home" is about how empathy can empower men to reduce gender-based violence.
 An updated list of her publications can be found on her site.